|

 senior educationalists of the city of Mozyr, Belarus.

-Square Mozyr, Belarus.
+Lenin Square Mozyr, Belarus.
+Mazyr (Belarusian:

 Мазы́р; Russian: